gnaixanna/fasttrig/README.md

 Accuracy: Error < 0.001

 If Numba is available fasttrig will use it.
+(Ensure the version is compatible with numba)

 ## Example